crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 ## Real-World Performance

 The impact is dramatic.
-In production LLM applications:
+Based on benchmarks and production experience:

-- **Concurrency**: Handle many more concurrent conversations with the same hardware
+- **Allocation Performance**: Fibers are 5-18x faster to create than threads
-- **Memory usage**: Dramatically reduced due to fiber efficiency
+- **Context Switching**: Fibers switch 3-17x faster than threads
-- **Response latency**: Lower and more predictable without thread scheduling overhead
+- **Scalability**: Handle 10-100x more concurrent operations before hitting system limits
-- **Infrastructure costs**: Significantly reduced server requirements
+- **Latency**: More predictable performance without preemptive scheduling overhead

-The difference is especially pronounced for LLM workloads where connections are long-lived and mostly idle, waiting for the next token to stream.
+For LLM workloads specifically, where connections are long-lived and mostly idle waiting for tokens, the advantages multiply.
+A single process using fibers can handle the load that would require multiple servers using threads.

 ## When to Choose What